ahsan598/mern-stack-todo-application/README.md

 ### 📝 Notes
-- Default credentials: admin / password123 (Change in production!)
-- Database persists data in PVC - survives pod restarts
+- MongoDB uses PVC — data survives pod restarts
-- Backend uses StatefulSet for stable network identity
+- Backend runs as Deployment
-- Frontend uses ConfigMap for NGINX configuration
+- Frontend uses NGINX via ConfigMap
-- All services use ClusterIP (internal) except Ingress
+- All services are internal (ClusterIP); access via Ingress

-### 🧾 Project Summary
+### 🧾 Summary
-This repository contains a fully working MERN stack application deployed on Kubernetes with:
+This repository contains a MERN stack application deployed on Kubernetes with:
 - React frontend
 - Node.js / Express backend
 - MongoDB database with persistent volume
-- NGINX Ingress for traffic routin
+- NGINX Ingress for traffic routing
 - Kubernetes manifests for complete infrastructure setup
-- The solution works both locally (Minikube, Kind, Docker Desktop) and on cloud Kubernetes services.

 ### 🧱 Conclusion
-This project provides a complete production-style reference for deploying a full-stack application on Kubernetes.
+This project is a practical reference for learning Docker + Kubernetes by deploying a real multi-tier application stack.
-It demonstrates not only how to run applications in containers, but how to design, connect, secure, and expose them using cloud-native architecture.

-The skills and patterns used here are directly applicable to real production systems and cloud deployments.

 ### 📚 References